Skip to content

 Step 1: Rooting Your Android Device

-To take a Nandroid Backup of your Android device, you need to first root your android device.
+To take a Nandroid Backup of your Android device, you need to first root your Android device.
 The reason is the unrooted devices will not grant access to the Custom Recoveries to take a backup.
 Rooting is a complex procedure.
 Different smartphones have different procedures for rooting.
 However, the easiest way to root a smartphone is to use a Universal Root Tool.

 Also see: 6 Best Universal Root Tools for Android